Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Woodpecker Prevention

-It’s far easier to prevent woodpeckers in the first place than attempt to remove them once they’ve moved into your home.
+It is far easier to prevent woodpeckers in the first place than attempt to remove them once they have moved into your home.

 Woodpecker prevention starts with eliminating their food source.
 Because most woodpeckers peck homes to reach insects, an insect-free home goes a long way to control this pest.